Inderpreet Singh

 Introduction:

-Aging is a natural process that brings with it various changes and challenges.
-As individuals grow older, their physical, cognitive, and emotional needs evolve, requiring a comprehensive approach to care and support.
-Understanding the essential needs of the elderly is crucial for ensuring their well-being and quality of life.
-This article explores the eight fundamental needs of the elderly: family support, home safety, medical needs, cognitive health, mobility, personal hygiene, meal preparation, and social interaction.
+Aging is a natural process that brings various physical, cognitive, and emotional changes.
+As individuals grow older, their needs evolve, requiring a holistic approach to care.
+Ensuring that the elderly have access to essential support systems enhances their quality of life and overall well-being.
+In this article, we explore the eight fundamental needs of the elderly: family support, home safety, medical care, cognitive health, mobility, personal hygiene, meal preparation, and social interaction.

 Emotional and Psychological Benefits